davidgrankvist/flat-worlds/docs/learned.md

 Sometimes you need multiple draw calls, for example when you want to change the value of a uniform or run different shader programs.
 In that case, you can have a similar scheme but also keep track of a start index for the next draw call.

+### Camera

+A camera is essentially a transform to move a viewport, rotate or scale things.
+If all of the necessary transformations are multiplied together in a camera system, then the render backend can set up the final transform without worrying about the details.